rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 ### 3. Configure RKE

-Make a copy of your original `rancher-cluster.yml` file.
+Make a copy of your original `rancher-cluster.yml` and `rancher-cluster.rkestate` file.
+RKE will look for the rkestate file that matches the cluster yaml in name when restoring the cluster.

 ```
 cp rancher-cluster.yml rancher-cluster-restore.yml
+cp rancher-cluster.rkestate rancher-cluster-restore.rkestate
 ```

-Modify the copy and make the following changes.
+Modify the copy of the yml and make the following changes.

-* Remove or comment out entire the `addons:` section.
+* Remove or comment out the entire `addons:` section.
 The Rancher deployment and supporting configuration is already in the `etcd` database.
-* Change your `nodes:` section to point to the restore nodes.
+* If restoring to new nodes, change your `nodes:` section to point to the restore nodes.
-* Comment out the nodes that are not your "target node".
-We want the cluster to only start on that one node.
+* We want the cluster to only start on that one node.
+Comment out the nodes that are not your "target node".

 *Example* `rancher-cluster-restore.yml`